asutherland/tabdrome/proper/normalized_tabs.md

 - createdTS: The milliseconds-since-epoch timestamp at which the tab was believed to have been created.
 You would use this if you wanted to order tabs by when they were created.
+No effort is made to correct for adjustments made to the system clock by NTP/friends.
+(Use of performance.now() for this value was ruled out because 0 is not consistent between windows.)

 - windowId: The standard chrome.tabs value.
 In Firefox this is the outer window id which means it does not change on navigation.
 (The outer window